Daylan-s-Portfolio/Galaxies/README.md

 # 5. Visualize Each Filter Individually

-Before creating the composite image, we display each filter’s image individually in a row.
+Before creating the composite image, I displayed each filter’s image individually in a row.

 ``` r